Appointments

 To cancel your appointment:

-A DNA (Did Not Attend) letter will be sent if you fail to attend.
+A DNA (Did Not Attend) letter or text will be sent if you fail to attend.
 Please note your name may be removed if you DNA on more than 3 occasions.

 If you need help when we are closed